Encryptioncode/graphic-website/README.md

 - computer animating
   - has multiple frames from different angles and display them one by one
-  - this is done but it's not great
   - also it takes almost 300 lines of code for the animation and 143 for the image loading